Clever-ISA/Clever-ISA/specs/Main.md

 If the destination operand of `mov` or `lea` is smaller than the result, the value stored is truncated.
 If the destination operand is larger than the result, the value stored is zero-extended to the destination size.
 All memory accesses are performed atomically, wrt. other memory accesses, and operations performed under a memory lock.

+For `lea`, the size of the source operand is treated as 64-bit always - the address of the operand is calculated in 64-bits before being truncated to the destination operand size (if necessary).
+For memory references and indirect registers, the size of the reference is ignored.

 ### No Operation